maxmind/MaxMind-DB-Reader-java/README.md

 real memory with `MEMORY`.

-To look up an IP address, pass the address as an `InetAddress` to the `get` method on `Reader`.
-This method will return the result as a `com.fasterxml.jackson.databind.JsonNode` object. `JsonNode` objects are used as they provide a convenient representation of multi-type data structures and the databind package of Jackson 2 supplies many tools for interacting with the data in this format.
+To look up an IP address, pass the address as an `InetAddress` to the `get` method on `Reader`, along with the class of the object you want to deserialize into.
+This method will create an instance of the class and populate it.
+See examples below.

 We recommend reusing the `Reader` object rather than creating a new one for each lookup.
 The creation of this object is relatively expensive as it must